 Although Medicare is a Federal program, Humana Medicare Employer PPO is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.

 The service area is described below:

 Where is Humana Medicare Employer PPO available?

-Our service area covers all 50 states, Puerto Rico and the U.S. Virgin Islands
+Our service area includes specific counties within the United States, Puerto Rico and the Virgin Islands.